 The FLANAGINs arrived from Ireland in the early eighteenth century.
 There is an interesting family anecdote that Thomas had to flee Ireland after he put out a friend's eye while playing with a sword.
 He quickly became a stowaway on a ship heading for America.
 We've been here ever since moving west from New Jersey to Nebraska, where my mother was born, and finally to California.

-My KNOXs story begins in the seventeenth century in Scotland.
+My KNOX story begins in the seventeenth century in Scotland.
 They are a very old family in England but I haven't found the missing link to connect the very old to the merely old.
 It is another tradition that I am related to John KNOX, the Reformer, through his brother Wiliam, though that has not been proven.
 John KNOX and other family members were sent to Ireland by the King of England "to constitute a balance of power against the insurgent Irish Catholics."
 (They were Presbyterian at the time.)

-The HIRSHs who became the DEARs arrived from Switzerland in the early 1700s.
+The HIRSHs who became the DEERs arrived from Switzerland in the early 1700s.
 The DANIELs and TYLERs hailed from England in the mid 1600s.
 And the HARRISs are supposedly of Swedish extraction though everything I can find on them back to the 1500s says they are English.

 William KNOX and James FLANAGIN were soldiers in the Revolutionary War.
 I recently became a member of DAR through William KNOX.